anchpop/Zoda/code_samples.md

     type ListIndexAccessError = NegativeIndex | IndexOutOfBounds
     get-index : (e : Type) @-> (l : List(e)) -> (index : Int) -> e precondition
-                  length(l) > n, IndexOutOfBounds
+                  length(l) > n, index-out-of-bounds
-                  n > 0        , NegativeIndex
+                  n > 0        , negative-index

-Finally, we can give a description of the cause of the error in backticks.
-This is a tiny-doc, which will be touched on more later:
+Finally, we can give a description of the cause of the error in backticks, and information that might be useful for error-catching.
+The backtick'd message is a tiny-doc, which will be touched on more later:

-    type ListIndexAccessError = NegativeIndex | IndexOutOfBounds
     get-index : (e : Type) @-> (l : List(e)) -> (index : Int) -> e precondition
-                  length(l) > n, IndexOutOfBounds, `You cannot access index {n} of {l} because it is only {length(l)} long.`
+                  length(l) > n, index-out-of-bounds, {length: length(l), index: n}, `You cannot access index {n} of {l} because it is only {length(l)} long.`
-                  n > 0        , NegativeIndex   , `You cannot access the negative index {n} of {l}.`
+                  n > 0        , negative-index   , {index: n}, `You cannot access the negative index {n} of {l}.`

 These show up when the condition is *not* satisfied for whatever reason.
 The message in the backtics is used to give a more human-friendly explanation of the error and why it exists than that which can be generated automatically.

 (Trait constraints don't get an error-doc or the ability to add an error type)

 For any function where you *don't* want to bother making sure the constraints are satisfied, you can just add a `?` to the end of the function name.
 This makes a function that returns a result type that indicates if the constraints were not found to hold at runtime, or contains the result otherwise.
 For result types that support it, it can also contain some more detailed information inside a `DebugInfo`, containing the interpolated tiny-doc, the stack trace, all the arguments to the function, etc. Obviously, this would only be done in development builds.
-This would seem impure, but since the contents of a `DebugInfo` can never affect the execution of a program it's probably fine.
+This would seem impure, but since the contents of a `DebugInfo` can never affect the execution of a program it's probably okay.

-Names can only be used "after" they're bound.
+Names bound in type signatures can only be used "after" they're bound.

 (Note that when you're actually defining a function, the names of parameters inside the type need to match the names of parameters to your function, or a warning will be emitted)

-In addition to `given`, there is also `post-condition`:
+In addition to `precondition`, there is also `post-condition`:

     add : (a : Int) -> (b : Int) -> (result : Int) post-condition
         if b > 0 then result > a else True

+Shorthand for `if x then y else True` is the `==>` operator:

+    add : (a : Int) -> (b : Int) -> (result : Int) post-condition
+        b > 0  ==>  result > a

+Putting a `?` after the name of a function will allow you to use it with values that are not known to match those predicates at runtime, but if they do not match the predicate it will return an error value, and if they do it will return a result value.
+The error value will be a corecord (polymorphic variant) containing the first mismatched predicate found (predicates are checked in the order in which they appear).

+    get-name-from-id(id) = match nameAccess with
+            name.Res                          -> print("The name for id {id} is {name}.")
+            {+ index-out-of-bounds = * +}.Err -> print("The id {id} was not present in our database.")
+            {+ negative-index      = * +}.Err -> print("Negative ids are not permitted.")
+        where
+            nameAccess = nameList.get-index?(id)

 ## Function chaining